murraysum/monzo/README.md

 Before you begin, you will need to create a client in the developer tools.
 To understand how to acquire an access token see the [Monzo API documentation](https://monzo.com/docs/#authentication)

-Once you have acquired an access token you can configure the library to use it.
-Firstly require the library:
+Once you have acquired an access token you can configure the gem to use it.
+Firstly require the gem:

 ```ruby
 require "monzo"